fredgibbs/fredgibbs.github.io/courses/history-of-nature/schedule.md

 ## 7:
+### Feb 28

+### Mar 2

+### Mar 4

 Romantic Nature

-Arthur Ekirch, Jr., _Man and Nature in America_, 22--34 (3: The Romantic View)
+- Arthur Ekirch, Jr., _Man and Nature in America_, 22--34 (3: The Romantic View)

-Something from Foster, _The Civilized Wilderness_ (Backgrounds to American Romantic Literature 1817--1860)
+- Something from Foster, _The Civilized Wilderness_ (Backgrounds to American Romantic Literature 1817--1860)

--Ronald Rees, “Constable, Turner, and Views of Nature in the Nineteenth Century.” _Geographical Review_ 72, no. 3 (1982): 253–69.
+- Ronald Rees, “Constable, Turner, and Views of Nature in the Nineteenth Century.” _Geographical Review_ 72, no. 3 (1982): 253–69.

 - Thomas Cole, "Essay on American Scenery" _American Monthly Magazine_ vol 1.
 (1836), 1--12.

+## 8: NO CLASS
+### Mar 7

-### Feb 28
+### Mar 9

-### Mar 2
+### Mar 11

+midterm reflections?

-### Mar 4
+### 9: Mar 14, 16, 18: SPRING BREAK

-## 8:

-Transcendentalists
+## 10: Mar 21, 23, 25

+Transcendentalist Nature

 Arthur Ekirch, Jr., _Man and Nature in America_, 47--68 (3 and 4: Emerson and Thoreau)